Memories (2013 film): Reception

 Sify.com rated the film as "Good", stating that "Memories is an engaging film that has been well made."
 Gayathry of Oneindia.in says that "Memories is undoubtedly an entertaining investigation movie."
 Aswin of The Times of India says that "Memories is an engaging watch, courtesy a good plot and a cast that does justice to the plot."
 Indiaglitz.com says that "Memories is a thriller which may find space among the list of well crafted suspense thrillers in Mollywood.
 Nowrunning.com rated the film as "Above Average", stating that "Memories is a decent entertainer and stunning thriller in which plot twists abound, and the ambiance is laced with intrigue."

 Music

-The music for the film was composed by Sejo John and the background score by Anil Johnson.
+The music for the film was composed by Sejo John with the background score composed by Anil Johnson.